Homestead High School (California): The Epitaph

 The paper's adviser from 1976 to 1994, Nick Ferentinos, was the 1994 Dow Jones News Fund's National High School Journalism Teacher of the Year.

 With a gift from alumnus Steve Wozniak (class of 1968), co-founder of Apple, the Epitaph adopted desktop publishing in 1986, among the first high school newspapers to use the technology to produce a student publication.

-In 2013, the Epitaph limited print distribution for financial reasons.
-The Epitaph has been available online since then.
+In 2013, the Epitaph limited print distribution for financial reasons, with an online version now also available.

+FBLA Chapter

+Homestead has a Future Business Leaders of America (FBLA) chapter that competes at section, state, and national level FBLA conferences.
+Officially chartered as Chapter #8990 in 1981, the chapter has grown in size and prestige over the years, sending record numbers of students to all FBLA conferences.
+Homestead FBLA has won 28 consecutive Bay Section championships, 26 consecutive state championships, and 22 national championships.

 FIRST Robotics Team

 Homestead has a robotics team that competes in the FIRST Robotics Competition.
 The team, FRC team number 670, was created by students in 2001.
 Alumnus Steve Wozniak and noted electrical engineer Ron Crane have both served as key supporters of the team over the years.
+Homestead Robotics has since won the Arizona East regional and Chezy Champs in 2024, and placed as finalists at the Utah regional in 2018 and 2020.
 The team has a website detailing its history, mission, news, and ongoing activities.

 Interact Club

 Currently the largest student-run organization on campus, Interact is a club dedicated to developing leadership and character skills as well as allowing members to find their passions.
 Consisting of over 200 active members, Interact's mission is to provide its members with opportunities to perform service, build character, and develop leadership.
 The Homestead Interact club is part of District 5170, which is the largest Interact district in the world.
 Homestead Interact stays in close relations with the district to provide students with volunteer and leadership opportunities that range from learning how to help and interact with local communities to making an impact internationally through causes that are chosen by the district.
 The Interact club at Homestead is also closely connected with the interact clubs in the Fremont Union High School District, and they work closely together to create ways to fundraise for international projects through car washes, talent shows, dances, and more.